opencv/opencv/modules/features2d/doc/common_interfaces_of_feature_detectors.rst

     :param max_features: Maximum desired number of features.

     :param max_iters: Maximum number of times to try adjusting the feature detector parameters.
-For :ocv:class:`FastAdjuster` , this number can be high, but with ``Star`` or ``Surf``  many iterations can be time-comsuming.
+For :ocv:class:`FastAdjuster` , this number can be high, but with ``Star`` or ``Surf``  many iterations can be time-consuming.
 At each iteration the detector is rerun.

 AdjusterAdapter
 ---------------